nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The *Sequence Diagram* below shows how the components interact with each other when:

-1. `Filter Command` is executed.
+1. `FilterCommand` is executed.

 <img src="diagrams/FilterCommand.png" />

-2. `Find Command` is executed.
+2. `FindCommand` is executed.

 <img src="diagrams/FindCommand.png" />

-3. `Remove Command` is executed.
+3. `RemoveCommand` is executed.

 <img src="diagrams/RemoveCommand.png" />

-4. `Save Command` is executed.
+4. `SaveCommand` is executed.

 <img src="diagrams/SaveCommand.png" />

-5. `Shortlist Command` is executed.
+5. `ShortlistCommand` is executed.

 <img src="diagrams/ShortlistCommand.png" />

-6. `Sort Command` is executed.
+6. `SortCommand` is executed.

 <img src="diagrams/SortCommand.png" />

-7. `Clear Command` is executed.
+7. `ClearCommand` is executed.

 <img src="diagrams/ClearCommand.png" />

-8. `Close Command` is executed.
+8. `CloseCommand` is executed.

 <img src="diagrams/CloseCommand.png" />

-9. `Help Command` is executed.
+9. `HelpCommand` is executed.

 <img src="diagrams/HelpCommand.png" />

-10. `List Command` is executed.
+10. `ListCommand` is executed.

 <img src="diagrams/ListCommand.png" />

-11. `Default Command` is a placeholder command, it will not be executed.
+11. `DefaultCommand` is a placeholder command, it will not be executed.

 ### Common component